un1crom/openai-codex-hello-world/readme.md

 This app is really simple.
 It will eventually generate the space of all possible programs.

+The current version uses OpenAI's `responses` API with the `o4-mini` model to handle code generation tasks.

 ## if you hate reading
 clone this repository and throw it in Replit or whatever nodejs environment you like. apply for codex beta at openai.com/join